deidyomega/PlexStormBot/README.md

 # Plexstorm ChatBot

 ## How to use:
-1. Download the app.exe
+1. Download the plexbot.zip
+2. Unzip file somewhere
-2. fill in settings.yml
+3. fill in settings.yml
-3. Start app.exe
+4. Start app.exe
-4. ??
+5. ??
-5. Profit
+6. Profit

 Sample YML file: